El Paso opens healing center as it prepares for Trump visit

 “The shooter came, I guess he heard us.
 He shot him,” Ramiro Lizarde said at a news conference at Del Sol Medical Center, where he has been being treated for a gunshot wound to the foot.
 His nephew did not survive.

-Within hours of the grief center opening, Democratic Rep. Veronica Escobar said victims’ families were already inside, where services included counseling, travel assistance and financial support.
+Within hours of the grief center opening Tuesday, victims’ families were already inside El Paso’s convention center in a wing the size of a football field, where services included counseling, travel assistance and financial support.

 “We’ve got to make sure that folks have access to mental health care.
-There’s going to be a lot of trauma in our community, a lot of children saw things that no human being should see.
-And so we’re going to do everything possible,” said Escobar, who is from El Paso.
+There’s going to be a lot of trauma in our community, a lot of children saw things that no human being should see,” said Democratic Rep. Veronica Escobar, who is from El Paso.
+“The immediate need is that people get help navigating the various agencies and the various systems that are in place.”

+George Cruz knows that well.
+He had taken in his gray Chevrolet Avalanche to get a new battery Saturday at the Sam’s Club next to Walmart.
+He got there an hour before the shooting started, and Tuesday he was trying to figure out how to get it back.

+Since then, it had been part of a crime scene where police said up to 3,000 shoppers had gathered. the FBI is moving all of the vehicles to an “undisclosed location,” and they’ll all get “background checks”.

 Trump on Wednesday was also expected to visit Dayton, Ohio, where another gunman killed nine people and wounded many others in an attack only hours after the El Paso mass shooting.
 White House counselor Kellyanne Conway recounted visits Trump has made to grieving communities after mass shootings in Parkland, Florida, and Las Vegas.